cgruver/workspace-backup-prototype/README.md

 The problem that this project is trying to solve is - A cluster wide outage has occurred rendering Dev Spaces inaccessible.
 Users will log into a secondary cluster and restore their workspaces to the backed up state.

+## TODO

+* Investigate pushing images to the internal registry with namespace scoped access.
+* Investigate mirroring images to another cluster's internal registry with the same namespace mapping.

+This will eliminate the need to maintain RBAC to an external registry for every dev spaces user, but restrict access to backup images.

+## Assumptions

+* Only data under ${PROJECTS_ROOT} is backed up.

 ## Backup Logic

 ```text